 Not inherently.
 They’re protective and alert, which people unfamiliar with the breed sometimes misread.
 Poor breeding, inadequate socialization, or lack of training can produce behavioral problems in any breed.
 A well-bred, well-raised Shepherd is typically confident and stable.

-How long do they live?
+How long do German Shepherds live?

 The typical lifespan is 9 to 13 years.
 Research suggests females tend to live slightly longer.
 Diet, exercise, genetics, and consistent veterinary care all influence longevity.